mimergel/saphanasqlfunction/README.md

     ![Create Function 1](images/create-function1.jpg)

-    Note: The function currently only works with python 3.8
+    Note: The function currently only works with Python 3.8.
+Choose an unsued Function App name.

     ---